danieldiamond/gitlab-analytics/README.md

 This repository is for the storage of Looker view, model, and dashboard files.
 Use the issue tracker to request new data visualizations, suggest improvements to exisiting ones, report errors in underlying data, or request new data sources and features.

-# Contributing to BizOps

-We welcome contributions and improvements, please see the [contribution guidelines](CONTRIBUTING.md)

 ## Getting Started

 The information below will get help you understand GitLab's data infrastructure and tools used to produce GitLab's internal data products and insights.